Against All Odds

 In the West, the Pakistan Air Force (PAF) initiated its involvement with an attack on the forward air bases of the Indian Air Force (IAF), on 3 December 1971.
 A series of major air battles followed over the primary conflict zones.
 In the East, the small PAF contingent was quickly neutralised by the IAF.

 When the war ended in West Pakistan on 17 December, PAF was still in the ring and on its feet.
 It had parried the enemy’s blows and had been ever so careful in its offensive responses.
 It continued to be fixated with remaining viable for providing complete air support to the Army’s all-important battle, which flowed out of the overarching dictum, ‘defence of the East lies in the West’.
 PAF’s overall performance can be gleaned from the fact that it managed to keep its aircraft attrition rate at par with the IAF.
 The PAF unmistakably denied a much stronger IAF the distinct possibility of delivering a knock-out punch to it.
 In the circumstances obtaining, this was a commendable achievement.

 Against All Odds is richly illustrated with a selection of exclusive photography, more than a dozen authentic colour artworks, and a similar number of maps.
 It provides a unique source of reference for enthusiasts and professionals alike.

-''Well researched and profusely illustrated monograph.
+''...this well researched and profusely illustrated monograph is a concise account.
 Overall, a very useful reference.''
 FlyPast Magazine

 "I completely enjoyed reading this and can offer this one my highest recommendation."
 ModelingMadness.com